-The Genome Browser provides a mechanism for saving a copy of the currently displayed annotation tracks image to a file that can be printed or edited.
-Images saved in PostScript format can be printed at high resolution and edited by drawing programs such as Adobe Illustrator.
+The Genome Browser provides a mechanism for saving a copy of the currently displayed annotation tracks image to a PDF file that can be printed or edited by drawing programs such as Adobe Illustrator or Inkscape.
 This is useful for generating figures intended for publication.
-Images can also be saved in PDF format for viewing by Adobe Acrobat Reader.

 To print or save the image to a file:

 NOTE: If you have configured your browser image to use one of the larger font sizes, the text in the resulting screen shot may not display correctly.
 If you encounter this problem, reduce the Genome Browser font size using the Configuration utility, then repeat the save/print process.